zliibbe/cli-todo/README.md

 * [inquirer](https://www.npmjs.com/package/inquirer): This lets us ask the user for input.

 * [ora](https://www.npmjs.com/package/ora): This makes the terminal show nice spinning animations.

+## Documentation

+This repo makes use of this [tutorial](https://www.freecodecamp.org/news/nodejs-tutorial-build-a-task-manager-cli-tool/).

+As this project uses MongoDB, I found this documentation for [MongoDB Atlas](https://www.freecodecamp.org/news/get-started-with-mongodb-atlas/) particularly helpful.